aamrits/frontend-interview-questions/react-concepts.md

 </div>

 #### Q28
-### ✍Explain the concept of automatic batching in React 18.
+### 💥 Explain the concept of automatic batching in React 18.

 <div align="right">